Works by Francis Bacon: ('New Method')

 For the superstitious school, he believed it to provoke great harm, for it consisted of a dangerous mixture of superstition with theology.
-He mentions as examples some systems of philosophy from Ancient Greece, and some (then) contemporary examples in which scholars would in levity take the Bible as a system of natural philosophy, which he considered to be an improper relationship between science and religion, stating that from "this unwholesome mixture of things human and divine there arises not only a fantastic philosophy but also a heretical religion".
-About which Professor Benjamin Farrington stated: " while it is a fact that he labored to distinguish the realms of faith and knowledge, it is equally true that he thought one without the other useless".
+He mentions as examples some systems of philosophy from Ancient Greece, and some then-contemporary examples in which scholars would in levity take the Bible as a system of natural philosophy.
+He considered this to be an improper relationship between science and religion, stating that from "this unwholesome mixture of things human and divine there arises not only a fantastic philosophy but also a heretical religion", about which Professor Benjamin Farrington stated: "while it is a fact that he labored to distinguish the realms of faith and knowledge, it is equally true that he thought one without the other useless".

 A common mistake, however, is to consider Bacon an empiricist.
 According to Thomas Case: "Although he exhorted men to reject as idols all pre-conceived notions and lay themselves alongside of nature by observation and experiment, so as gradually to ascend from facts to their laws, nevertheless he was far from regarding sensory experience as the whole origin of knowledge, and in truth had a double theory, that, while sense and experience are the sources of our knowledge of the natural world, faith and inspiration are the sources of our knowledge of the supernatural, of God, and of the rational soul."
-Bacon gave an admonition in his work "The Great Instauration", " that men confine the sense within the limits of duty in respect to things divine: for the sense is like the sun, which reveals the face of earth, but seals and shuts up the face of heaven".
+Bacon gave an admonition in The Great Instauration: "that men confine the sense within the limits of duty in respect to things divine: for the sense is like the sun, which reveals the face of earth, but seals and shuts up the face of heaven".